Tufts-COMP15/2014f_HW1/README.md

 anything you like that has the word read followed by the word me.
 Exact spelling is not important, the contents are.

-The purpose of the readme file is the same as the little paper insert you get in a new appliance -- to give the reader an introduction and overview of the product.
+The purpose of the ReadMe file is the same as the little paper insert you get in a new appliance -- to give the reader an introduction and overview of the product.

-Your README file for the assignments **must** include:
+Your ReadMe file for the assignments **must** include:

 1. The purpose of your program